Skip to main content

 Our AI-First teams have built extension monetisation backends using the same Node.js/Express patterns we describe in our REST APIs with MERN Stack guide — the extension popup is simply another client consuming your API.

-Chrome Extension Development Cost Breakdown
+How Much Does Chrome Extension Development Cost?

 Chrome extension development cost varies primarily with AI feature complexity, not UI complexity.
 A basic extension (popup, content script, one API integration) is a 2–4 week build.
 An AI-powered extension with streaming responses, a settings page, subscription billing, and cross-browser compatibility is a 6–12 week build.